Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 In this task, you must navigate to a subdirectory and read the contents of a file it contains.

 ### Task 4.
-Navigate to a directory and locate a file
+Navigate to a Directory and Locate a File

 In this task, you must navigate to a new directory, locate a file, and examine the contents of the file.